john-blackburn/jcc/README.md

 ```
 The type could be an identifier (variable), an int literal, a C keyword such as `return` or one of many punctuation symbols such as `OPEN_BRACKET`.
 The `id` is defined only
 for identifiers and literals.
 The tokens are assembled into a linked list pointed to by global variable `tokenHead`.
 Function `getTok` is called repeatedly to generate these Tokens.
-Lineno is the used for error output and is the line number from which the token was generated. (this is reset by preprocessor directives so refers to the line number in the original file)
+Lineno is the used for error output and is the line number from which the token was generated. (this is reset by preprocessor `#` directives so refers to the line number in the original file)

 The parser then takes these tokens and creates an Abstract Syntax Tree (AST).
-The output from the parser, for the same example, is
+The output from the parser, for `fibonacci.c`, is
 ```
 PROGRAM
    FUNCTION: 'fib' [int]